MPGe vs. MPG: Electric Vehicle Efficiency Explained

 How do I know if transitioning from ICE vehicles to EVs is the right decision for my fleet?

 We understand that there’s a lot to consider, which is why we recommend exploring our fleet electrification resources.
-Just remember that it’s important to educate yourself and gather as much information as possible to learn more about the EV landscape, including makes and models and related technologies.
-The Merchants Fleet EV consultants and experts are also available to help answer your questions and help you navigate the ICE vs. EV process.
+Just remember that it’s important to educate yourself and gather as much information as possible to learn more about the EV landscape, including makes, models, and related technologies.
+Here are a few guides to help you get started: Your Guide to ICE vs. EV Maintenance Costs and 8 Steps to Effectively Plan for EV Charging.
+Remember, Merchants Fleet EV consultants and experts are also available to help answer your questions and help you navigate the ICE vs. EV process.

 What are the benefits of adding EVs to my fleet?

-EVs offer a lower total cost of ownership (TCO) for fleets and are one of the fastest ways to hit environmental, social, and governance (ESG) goals.
-Additionally, many states have plans in place to completely phase out the sale of new internal combustion engine (ICE) vehicles over the next 10-15 years.
+EVs offer a lower total cost of ownership (TCO) for fleets and are one of the fastest ways to hit ESG goals.
+Additionally, many states have plans in place to completely phase out the sale of new internal combustion engine (ICE) vehicles over the next 10–15 years.

 How can Merchants Fleet help my transition to EVs?